• Facebook

 April 1, 2013 By All That I'm Eating 28 Comments

 I think everyone has a particular vegetable that they always end up cooking the same way.
-I simply couldn’t have another plate of steamed or stir fried chard so I put my thinking cap on and realised maybe chard isn’t the only vegetable I haven’t paid much attention to.
+I simply couldn’t have another plate of steamed or stir fried chard so I put my thinking cap on and set about making a chard and bacon lasagne.
+I also realised maybe chard isn’t the only vegetable I haven’t paid much attention to.
 Whenever I have leeks around they normally end up in a slow cooked pork stew; namely because I don’t really like leeks and I can’t taste them as much this way.
 Courgettes are another example (and I’m sure the bane of many vegetable gardeners’ lives) and they almost always end up as fritters.
 To avoid characterless chard this simple open lasagne is perfect.

 chard and bacon lasagne